dennislee22/deepspeed-train-CML/README.md

 &nbsp;c. [infer_Qmodel.ipynb](ft-trl-train.ipynb): Run inference on the quantized model to validate the results.<br>
 &nbsp;d. [gradio_infer.ipynb](gradio_infer.ipynb): You may use this custom Gradio interface to compare the inference results between the base and fine-tuned model.<br>

-8. Experiments were carried out using `t5-small` and `t5-large` models with 60 million and 770 million parameters respectively.
+8. Experiments were carried out using `t5-small` and `t5-large` models with 60 million and 770 million parameters respectively in CML v1.5.2 running on Openshift platform.
 Results are detailed in the following section.

 #### <a name="toc_1"></a>2.
 Summary & Benchmark Score

 - Graph below depicts the GPU memory utilization during a specific stage.
 This graph is computed based on the results obtained from the experiments as detailed in the tables below.
+ ZeRO-3 Offload can exploit both GPU and CPU memory,

 - Tables below summarize the benchmark result when running the experiments using 1 unit of Nvidia A100-PCIE-40GB GPU on CML with Openshift (bare-metal):<br>